 Impact on the Profession

-The many publications that ISU faculty members have produced and edited are heavily cited in other publications and have earned faculty members over a dozen national awards.
-The Journal of Business and Technical Communication is published from the ISU department, as are the Technical Communication Library (physically located here and directed here), and the Journal for Business Communication (also edited at Iowa State).
+The numerous publications that ISU faculty members have produced and edited are heavily cited in other publications and have earned faculty members many national awards.

-Among alumni who looked for an academic position, there is a 100% placement rate.
-Our graduates serve in departments across the country and around the world, and are well-prepared for positions in both academia and industry.
+Among our PhD alumni who have looked for an academic position, there is a 100% placement rate.
+Our graduates serve in departments across the country and around the world and are well prepared for positions in both academia and industry.

-The English Department at ISU is large, with programs in Creative Writing and Environment, Literature, English Education, Teaching English as a Second Language/Applied Linguistics, Communication Studies and Speech Communication.
-PhD students in RPC have the opportunity to study and work with faculty in a wide range of specialties.
-The ISU Human-Computer Interaction Initiative as well as major NSF-funded initiatives like Iowa Iowa EPSCoR and Symbi have proven excellent sites for study and collaboration among our graduate students, as have the College of Business and the Department of Agronomy.
+The English Department at ISU is large, with programs in Creative Writing and Environment, Literature, English Education, Teaching English as a Second Language, Applied Linguistics and Technology, Communication Studies, and Speech Communication.
+Students in RPC have the opportunity to study and work with faculty in a wide range of specialties.
+The ISU Human-Computer Interaction Initiative as well as major NSF-funded initiatives like Iowa EPSCoR and Symbi have proven excellent sites for study and collaboration among our graduate students, as have the College of Business and the Department of Agronomy.

 Digital technologies are an essential part of professional communication.
 The skill to use them to produce high-quality communication products is not a talent; it is mastered by working in communities that foster such skills.
 The Rhetoric and Professional Communication programs have access to some of the best computer/technology resources available to any rhetoric program in the world; our technology resources are far superior to those in many other rhetoric programs.

-The PhD in RPC is known for a warm collegiality among graduate students and between graduate students and faculty members.
+The RPC program is known for a warm collegiality among graduate students and between graduate students and faculty members.

 Information for Applicants

-Application Deadline: January 5 (Fall entry for PhD and MA); October 15 (Spring entry only available for MA)
+Application Deadline: January 5 (fall entry for both PhD and MA programs); October 15 (spring entry only available for the MA program).